warmana/cloudant-docs-fork/docs2017/src/Cloudant/guides/couchapps.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-11-09"
+lastupdated: "2016-11-14"

 ---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # CouchApps

-Last updated: 2016-11-09
-{: .last-updated}

-Because Cloudant can host raw file data, like images, and serve them over HTTP, then theoretically it can host all the static files necessary to run a website, and host them just like a web server.
-Because these files would be hosted on Cloudant, the client-side JavaScript could access Cloudant databases.
+Cloudant can host raw file data, like images, and serve them over HTTP, meaning it can host all the static files necessary to run a website, and host them just like a web server.
+{:shortdesc}

+Because these
+files would be hosted on Cloudant, the client-side JavaScript could access Cloudant databases.
 An application built this way is said to have a two-tier architecture, consisting of the client -- typically a browser